ViGeng/hardware-bench-yolo/README.md

 # Deep Learning Benchmark Tool

-A deep learning model performance benchmarking tool that supports image classification, object detection, and semantic segmentation tasks.
+A deep learning model performance benchmarking tool that supports image classification, object detection, semantic segmentation tasks with pretrained/customized models on multiple datasets.
+This tool aims to give a glance at the ML performance of your device.

 ## System Requirements